-Launched in June 2007, InCEES (formerly known as I-CARES) catalyzes university-wide and external collaborative research and educational activities in the areas of energy, environment and sustainability.
-The ultimate goal is to address a range of interconnected energy and environmental challenges that are critical to the well-being of society and the planet.
+Our ultimate goal is to address a range of environmental challenges that are critical to the well-being of our society and planet.

 Founded in 2007, InCEES (formerly I-CARES – the International Center for Advanced Renewable Energy & Sustainability) was designed to be a university-wide initiative that addressed the interdisciplinary challenges for faculty and staff working in these important areas.
 The Center originally provided seed funding for pilot projects, organized lecture series and climate-focused workshops, and supported large-scale sponsored research centers.

 Now in it’s thirteenth year, and with a recent change in leadership, InCEES continues to work in close collaboration with leaders across disciplines, industry, and government to address the world’s most pressing energy, environmental, and sustainability issues.

 The idea of establishing the Washington University Climate Change Program (WUCCP) was born in 2011 from an InCEES initiative called “Topics of Conversation.”
 Early conversation groups addressed climate change and building for the future of our cities.
 These groups were small by design and met periodically to provide a forum for faculty from disparate disciplines, administrators, and community colleagues to discuss issues surrounding energy and sustainable development.

 This work led to the establishment of the Washington University Climate Change Initiative (WUCCI), which was led by Dr. Peter H. Raven, President Emeritus of the Missouri Botanical Garden and George Engelmann Professor of Botany Emeritus.
 Under Dr. Raven’s direction the initiative helped bring to campus a range of climate change events.